crowdagger/crowbook/README.md

 space before '?', '!', ';' or ':').
 This feature is relatively limited
 at the moment, but I might try to add more options and support for more languages.

+### Links handling ###

+Crowbook tries to correctly translate local links in the input Markdown files: e.g. if you have a link to a markdown file that is part of your book, it will be transformed into a link inside the document.

 See also [Bugs](Bugs.md).